WATER RESOURCE CONSULTING & Design Services

 Remote monitoring with automatic alerts reduce water waste and speed system repairs.
 For example, if a flow sensor detects unusually high water usage, it could indicate a broken line or other malfunction requiring repair.
 Water in Motion can remotely shut down the zone or entire system to prevent water loss and initiate a service call to investigate and repair the issue.
 Similarly, remote monitoring allows Water in Motion to report on water usage and cost savings, which in turn helps prove out the return on investment in upgraded irrigation systems and rainwater harvesting/reuse systems.

-Audits, BMP Monitoring & Reporting
+Assessments, BMP Monitoring & Reporting

 Best Management Practices (BMPs) are the procedures, protocols, structural devices and site designs that prevent or mitigate stormwater runoff.
 In low impact design, these are also referred to as integrated management practices.
 Many taxpayer-funded projects include targets for reduction of pollutants, volume of flow or other objective measurements.

-Water in Motion provides audits, monitoring and reporting services to ensure installed projects are functioning properly and provide objective measurements of success or non-compliance.
+Water in Motion provides assessments, monitoring and reporting services to ensure installed projects are functioning properly and provide objective measurements of success or non-compliance.
 Identifying where projects are underperforming allows organizations to quickly address issues and be good stewards of their investments.
 Please contact us about your BMP monitoring needs.

 At Water in Motion we stay current with evolving water-efficient practices.
 Our team members contribute to and continually earn industry-leading credentials from each of these prominent industry organizations and programs: